truenas/middleware/docs/userguide/index.rst

 To create a user account, click the Add New User button to open the screen shown in Figure 4.2b.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
 Table 4.2a summarizes the options which are available when you create or modify a user account.

 **Figure 4.2b: Adding or Editing a User Account**